jadghamloushh/Splunk-Home-Lab/README.md

 This tells the forwarder to collect Windows Security and System logs and send them to the `wineventlog` index.

-In the same folder, create a file called `outputs.conf` and paste this:
+In the same folder, edit/create a file called `outputs.conf` and paste this:

 ```ini
 [tcpout]